How to move Android apps or music to your SD card

 Get yourself a bigger SD card

 Remember, your device must be able to support the Micro SDXC format.
-To check if your device is compatible, check out this list.

 Did it work?